ava-labs/awm-relayer/README.md

   `"kms-key-id": string`

   - The ID of the KMS key to use for signing transactions on the destination Subnet.
 May be provided by the environment variable `KMS_KEY_ID`.
 Only one of `account-private-key` or `kms-key-id` should be provided.
-If `kms-key-id` is provided, then `aws-region` is required.
+If `kms-key-id` is provided, then `kms-aws-region` is required.

-  `"aws-region": string`
+  `"kms-aws-region": string`

   - The AWS region in which the KMS key is located.
 May be provided by the environment variable `AWS_REGION`.
 Required if `kms-key-id` is provided.